Use LM Studio Local Inference Server with BrainSoup

 What is LM Studio?

-LM Studio is a free versatile tool that allows you to download, manage, and run local LLMs on your machine.
-It provides a user-friendly interface for selecting, downloading, and activating models, as well as running inference locally.
-By integrating LM Studio with BrainSoup, you can leverage the power of advanced language models while maintaining full control over your data and infrastructure.
+LM Studio is a desktop tool that allows you to download, manage, and run local LLMs on your machine.
+It provides a user-friendly interface for selecting, downloading, and loading models, then exposes them through a local API server that BrainSoup can call.

 Step 1: Downloading and Installing LM Studio